robertrouse/theographic-bible-metadata/readme.md

 - Syllables - The number of syllables in the word.
 - YearNum - The approximate year of the event described or the time a prophecy was given.
 Negative numbers are BC, positive numners are A.D.
 Source: Annals of the World, James Ussher and R.A.
 Torrey, Treasury of Scripture Knowledge.
 Public Domain.
 - PersonID - Number corresponding to a record in the People table.
+- RunCharLen - running count of characters restarting for every SentenceID, used for readability calculations

 ### People
 Listing of all people in the Bible and key facts about them.
 This is a mashup of data found at www.complete-bible-genealogy.com and www.marshallgenealogy.org/bible.
 Name spelling has been updated to match the source bible text.